maj-biostat/misc-notes/linux.md

 ### top

 CPU utilisation can be monitored with `top` or `htop`.
-For AMD, `mpstat` is more detailed.
+For AMD, `mpstat` is more detailed and `nmon` is another alternative, see [http://nmon.sourceforge.net/pmwiki.php]

 ```
 sudo apt install sysstat
 # report utilisation on all cpus
 mpstat -P 0-
+sudo apt install nmon
+nmon
 ```

 ### ip addresses